open-sauced/docs/docs/contributing/set-up-authentication.md

   - set up authentication
 ---

-To interact with the OpenSauced public API as an authenticated user, you need to obtain an authentication token.
+You need to obtain an authentication token to interact with the OpenSauced public API as an authenticated user.

 The following steps outline how to obtain an authentication token from the [hot.opensauced.pizza](https://hot.opensauced.pizza) website:

 1. Click on your avatar in the top right corner of the page.
 This will open a dropdown menu.

    ![Avatar in top right corner of the page](../../static/img/contributing-avatar-top-right.png)

-2. Click on the **Print Auth Token** option.
+2. Click on the **Print auth token** option.
 Don't worry, this is a safe operation.
 The token is only printed to the console.

    ![Print Auth Token](../../static/img/contributing-print-auth-token.png)